 Cold laser treatment for pain, also known as cold laser therapy, is a type of treatment that utilizes lights of wavelengths in order to interact with human tissue.
-It is thought to be very effective in the healing process.
-It can be used to treat patients who suffer with both acute and chronic pain.
+Many professionals consider it be very effective in the healing process.
+Doctors can use it to treat patients who suffer with both acute and chronic pain.
 Cold laser therapy has also been shown to help with inflammation, swelling, functionality and eliminate spasms.

 How Does Cold Therapy Work?

-This type of therapy is delivered to patients via a handheld device.
+Doctors deliver this therapy to patients via a handheld device.
 This means that it is not an invasive procedure.
 The device is very small, and in many cases, no bigger than a small flashlight.
-It is placed over the area that is affected for approximately 30 seconds, although it can be held over the area for several minutes depending on the patient’s specific needs.
+Doctors place the device over the area that the pain is affecting for approximately 30 seconds.
+However, the doctor can hold it over the area for several minutes depending on the patient’s specific needs.

 During the treatment process, photons of light emitted from the laser go through all of the levels of the skin including the dermis, epidermis and tissue fat.
 In fact, cold laser treatment for pain can penetrate as deeply as 2 to 6 centimeters.